Multicultural media in Canada: Issues

 One of the problems ethic television station face is the lack of both qualitative and quantitative research information about their audiences.
 Audience measurement numbers such as the A.C.
 Nielson and BBM do not have the metrics to provide accurate tracking of ethnic audiences.
 This problem led to OMNI’s collaboration with Manifold Data Mining to provide the numbers to verify the Chinese and South Asian markets purchasing power to advertisers.
 However, other channels that wish to corroborate their ethnic audience numbers do not have such tools thus severely affecting their funding from advertisers.

 Another issue, which affects the ethnic broadcasters, is the way their audiences have come to see their news coverage.
 In Minelle Mahtani’s article “Racializing the Audience: Immigrant Perceptions of Mainstream Canadian English-Language TV News”, Mahtani found that ethnic audiences are unconvinced of the TV news channels geared towards minorities.
 In a focus group of Iranian immigrants conducted in Vancouver one participant stated “If I’m really looking for information I will turn to CBC…if I want serious information I wouldn’t watch Channel M.” Other participants of the focus groups deemed ethnic channels as “fluffy” or not providing information relevant to them.
-What is more is, these participants felt that ethnic media did not represent their lives in a less reductionist manner than mainstream media.
-Thus the audiences of ethnic media still do not feel their cultures’ complexities are represented accurately or at all.
+What is more is, these participants felt that multicultural media did not represent their lives in a less reductionist manner than mainstream media.
+Thus the audiences of multicultural media still do not feel their cultures’ complexities are represented accurately or at all.
 The ethnic broadcasts that focused on cultural events did not serve their needs and the ethnic audiences wanted more “inclusive and representative storytelling”.
 The ethnic television stations lack of legitimacy in mainstream realm further affects the minorities’ view of them.
 By tackling this issue of legitimacy, the ethnic broadcasters will not only help their image to mainstream audiences but also to their target audiences.